-Secure ICT technologies, notably from the standardization and Technopreneurship points of view, in order to seize future business opportunities offered in this innovative area.
+Secure ICT technologies, notably from the standardization and Technopreneurship points of view, to seize future business opportunities offered in this innovative area.

-In parallel, ILNAS also has ongoing research activities, in particular in ICT.
+In parallel, ILNAS also has ongoing research activities, in particular in the ICT sector.
 Among the latest initiatives in this area is an ongoing research program between ILNAS and the Interdisciplinary Centre for Security, Reliability and Trust (SnT) of the University of Luxembourg entitled "Technical Standardization for Trustworthy ICT, Aerospace, and Construction (2021-2024)".
-It is exploring Digital Trust aspects of the three sectors, with ICT in particular playing a horizontal role in the other two.
-The first results of this program have been presented during the World Standards Day in Luxembourg in October 2023, with the publication of the White Paper "Trustworthiness in ICT, Aerospace, and Construction applications - Scientific Research and Technical Standardization".
+It is exploring Digital Trust aspects of the three sectors, with ICT playing a horizontal role in the other two.
+The first results of this program were presented during the World Standards Day in Luxembourg in October 2023, with the publication of the White Paper "Trustworthiness in ICT, Aerospace, and Construction applications - Scientific Research and Technical Standardization".
+This was complemented, in October 2024, by the publication of the Technical Reports "Research-driven approach to standardization - ICT, Construction and Aerospace", presenting the progress of the research projects included in the research